-- transmission and transposition in respect of valid requests lodged with the Company as of the close of business hours on Tuesday, September 22, 2020. - 9.
+- 9. The Register of Members and the Share Transfer Books will remain closed from August 27, 2021 to September 7, 2021, both days inclusive. - 10.
 At the 47th AGM held on August 24, 2018, the Members approved appointment of PKF Sridhar and Santhanam LLP, Chartered Accountants (Firm Registration No. 003990S/ S200018) as Statutory Auditors of the Company to hold office for a period of five years from the conclusion of that AGM till the conclusion of the 52nd AGM, subject to ratification of their appointment by Members at every AGM, if so required under the Act.
 The requirement to place the matter relating to appointment of auditors for ratification by Members at every AGM has been done away by the Companies (Amendment) Act, 2017 with effect from May 7, 2018.
-Accordingly, no resolution is being proposed for ratification of appointment of Statutory Auditors at the 49th AGM. - 10.
-Pursuant to the Finance Act, 2020, dividend income will be taxable in the hands of the Shareholders w.e.f.
-April 1, 2020 and the Company is required to deduct TDS from dividend paid to the Members at prescribed rates in the Income Tax Act, 1961 ('the IT Act').
-In general, to enable compliance with TDS requirements, Members are requested to complete and / or update their Residential Status, PAN, Category as per the IT Act with their Depository Participants ('DPs') or in case shares are held in physical form, with the Company / its RTA by sending documents at its e-mail ID vinay.kumar@linkintime.co.in or update the same by visiting the link: https:// linkintime.co.in/formsreg/submission-of-form-15g-15h.html on or before Tuesday, September 15, 2020 in order to enable the Company to determine and deduct appropriate TDS/ withholding tax rate.
-No communication/ documents on the tax determination / deduction shall be considered post 11:59 PM (IST) of Tuesday, September 15, 2020.
-For the detailed process, please click here: https://www.benareshotelslimited.Com/Com municationonTaxDeductiononDividend.pdf.

-11. Further, in order to receive the dividend in a timely manner, Members holding shares in physical form who have not updated their mandate for receiving the dividends directly in their bank accounts through Electronic Clearing Service or any other means, are requested to follow the below instructions and send the details latest by Tuesday, September 15, 2020:
+Accordingly, no resolution is being proposed for ratification of appointment of Statutory Auditors at the 50th AGM. - 11.
+Members holding shares in physical form who have not updated their mandate for receiving the dividends directly in their bank accounts through Electronic Clearing Service or any other means, are requested to follow the below instructions:

-Physical 1) Holding
+Physical Holding

-Visit the link
+Physical 1) Visit the link

-https://linkintime.co.in/emailreg/e mail register.html under Bank detail Registration - fill in the following details relating to bank account in which the dividend is to be received:
+https://linkintime.co.in/emailreg/email_register.html under Bank detail Registration - fill in the following details relating to bank account in which the dividend is to be received:

-- Name of Bank; - Bank Account Number and - 11 digit IFSC Code; - a) upload a self-attested scanned copy of the PAN Card; - b) upload a self-attested scanned copy of any document (such as AADHAR Card, Passport) in support of the address of the Member as registered with the Company; - c) upload a self-attested scanned copy of cancelled cheque leaf bearing the name of the Member or first holder, in case shares are held jointly
+- Name of Bank; - Bank Account Number and - 11 digit IFSC Code; - upload a self-attested scanned copy of the PAN Card; - 3) upload a self-attested scanned copy of any document (such as AADHAR Card, Passport) in support of the address of the Member as registered with the Company; - 4) upload a self-attested scanned copy of cancelled cheque leaf bearing the name of the Member or first holder, in case shares are held jointly.